OneBAT Training on Bat Sanitary Surveillance

 Networking & Clustering

-The PANDASIA, ZOOSURSY and BCOMING projects will join the OneBAT Training Event as part of the ongoing networking and clustering activities established with OneBAT.
-Each project will be represented by a consortium member who will introduce the project, outline its main objectives, and present its core research focus.
-The presentations will also highlight the key areas of synergy, shared challenges, and potential collaboration opportunities with OneBAT, fostering knowledge exchange and strengthening links between projects working on related topics within the broader One Health and infectious disease research landscape.
+The PANDASIA, ZOOSURSY and BCOMING projects joined the OneBAT Training Event as part of the ongoing networking and clustering activities established with OneBAT.
+Each project was represented by a consortium member who introduced the project, outlined its main objectives, and presented its core research focus.
+The presentations also highlighted key areas of synergy, shared challenges, and potential collaboration opportunities with OneBAT, fostering knowledge exchange and strengthening links between projects working on related topics within the broader One Health and infectious disease research landscape.

 ZOOSURSY